FraserTooth/denki-carbon/README.md

 ## Quickstart

-- Bun is used for the runtime, so please install it here: https://bun.sh/
+Bun is used for the runtime, so please install it here: https://bun.sh/

+First off, ensure that you've created .env files in each repo and populated them with the right values.
+Use the `...example` files as a template.

 #### Database and Seeding the data